A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary

 \begin{teor} Let $I \in L_S$ be a first integral of the rational {\em 2ODE (\ref{r2ode})}.
 Then the 3D polynomial vector field $\,\mathfrak{X}$ (associated with it) has a Darboux integrating factor. \end{teor}

-The key to proving this theorem comes from Singer and Christopher (SC) result for polynomial vector fields in the plane (see \cite{Sin,Chr,Nosjpa2002-2}): {\em The existence of a Liouvillian first integral admitted by a polynomial vector field (in the plane) is linked to the existence of a Darboux integrating factor.}
+The key to proving this theorem comes from Singer and Christopher (SC) result for polynomial vector fields in the plane (see \cite{Sin,Chr,Nosjpa2002-2}): {\em The existence of a Liouvillian first integral admitted by a polynomial vector field (in the plane) implies the existence of a Darboux integrating factor.}